Rza-O/peddy-pet-addoption-Asynchronous-JS-and-ES6-skills/Readme.md

 ### 3. **Adopt Your Best Friend Section**

 - **Left Side**:
-  - Display 4 dynamic categories below the section title and subtitle, fetched from the provided API.
+  - Display 4 dynamic categories below the section title and subtitle, fetched from the provided API.✅
   - Add a "Sort By Price" button on the right, with a subtitle on the left, as per the design.✅
   - By default, show all available pets, with the active category styled according to Figma.✅
-  - After clicking on a category, fetch and display pets from that category in a grid layout.
+  - After clicking on a category, fetch and display pets from that category in a grid layout.✅
-  - If no pets are available for a category, show a meaningful message.
+  - If no pets are available for a category, show a meaningful message.✅
   - Each card must display the following:✅
     - Thumbnail/Image✅
     - Pet Name✅